pyabb/inventory-laravel-8/README.md

-## Project Inventory Laravel 5
+# Project Inventory Laravel
+This project is based on
+<a href="https://www.youtube.com/watch?v=dqBLvR7lC8k" target="_blank">INVENTORY</a>
-This project is based on [INVENTORY](https://www.youtube.com/watch?v=dqBLvR7lC8k) and has been adapted for easier installation in environments such as XAMPP, cPanel, and Docker.
+and has been adapted for easier installation in environments such as XAMPP, cPanel, and Docker.
 Adjustments have been made to optimize deployment and compatibility, ensuring a more accessible experience for various use cases.

+## Laravel Upgrade History

+This project has been progressively upgraded through multiple Laravel versions to maintain compatibility and take advantage of new features and improvements:

+* Laravel 5.5 → 5.6: Minor updates and security fixes.
+* Laravel 5.6 → 5.7: Added new middleware features and improvements in error handling.
+* Laravel 5.7 → 5.8: Improved email validation, automatic policy discovery, and performance optimizations.
+* Laravel 5.8 → 6.x: Transitioned to LTS (Long-Term Support), replaced str_slug() with Str::slug(), and introduced improved job middleware.
+* Laravel 6.x → 7.x: Added Laravel Airlock (now Sanctum), better routing speed, Blade component tags, and fluent string operations.

+## Important Changes
+If you are upgrading from an older version, please consider the following adjustments:

+* The str_slug() helper function has been removed in Laravel 6.
+Instead, use Str::slug().
+* swiftmailer/swiftmailer has been deprecated in favor of symfony/mailer.
+* symfony/debug has been replaced with symfony/error-handler.
+* The default CSRF directive has been updated from {{ csrf_field() }} to @csrf for better readability and maintainability.
+* Ensure your PHP version is at least 7.2, as required by Laravel 7.x.

 ## Installation